 Parent education, training, support and involvement

-If your child is in an Applied Behaviour Analysis (ABA) program that uses Discrete Trial Training (DTT), you usually need to play a role.
+If your child is in an ABA program that uses Discrete Trial Training (DTT), you usually need to play a role.
 Your involvement will vary depending on the program.

 Training might be available depending on the program.